dcharb78/UFRF-Navier-Stokes/README.md

 ## Acknowledgments

 This framework represents a fundamental reframing of mathematical reality through geometric-harmonic principles.
-The UFRF demonstrates that mathematics is not abstract but the actual geometric structure of reality itself.
+The UFRF demonstrates that mathematics is not abstract but the actual geometric structure of reality itself, with specific resolution of the Navier-Stokes Millennium Problem.

 ---

-**UFRF Framework - Where Mathematics Meets Geometric Reality**
+**UFRF-Navier-Stokes - Where Mathematics Meets Geometric Reality**